ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/how-to/serverside-pagination.md

 <div style={{paddingBottom:'24px'}}>

-In this guide, we will learn how to implement server-side pagination for large datasets in a table component to enhance application performance.
+In this guide, we will implement server-side pagination for large datasets in a table component to enhance application performance.
 This guide is applicable for databases like MySQL, PostgreSQL, MSSQL, MongoDB, etc., supporting `limit` and `offset` for chunked data retrieval.

 </div>